 Contact lenses are an excellent solution for a variety of vision problems but wearing contact lenses is not always easy or comfortable.
 Certain eye conditions can make it challenging to find contact lenses that fit properly.
 If you have tried contact lenses and found them to be difficult or uncomfortable, your eyes may be “hard to fit.”
-An optometrist may have even told you that you are not a good candidate for contacts.
-Fortunately, our optometrist at Trinity Eye Associates in Oviedo, FL can help you find a solution for your hard to fit contacts.
+An optometrist may have even told you that you are not a good candidate for contact.
+Fortunately, our optometrist at Trinity Eye Associates in Oviedo, FL can help you find a solution for your hard-to-fit contacts.

-While convenient and comfortable for most, contact lenses are not an easy solution for every person suffering with vision problems.
+While convenient and comfortable for most, contact lenses are not an easy solution for every person suffering from vision problems.
 Some eye conditions make wearing contacts a difficult proposition.
 However, it does not rule out wearing contact lenses altogether.
-It just means patients need to discuss options with their eye care provider and obtain specialized hard to fit contacts for their specific vision problems.
+It just means patients need to discuss options with their eye care provider and obtain specialized hard-to-fit contacts for their specific vision problems.

 Several eye conditions can affect the fit and comfort of contact lenses, including:

 Astigmatism – a bulge at the front of the eye that prevents contacts from conforming to the shape of the eye

 Dry eyes – contact lenses worsen dry eyes by making it feel like there is a foreign object in the eye

 Giant Papillary Conjunctivitis (GPC) – protein accumulating on contacts can worsen GPC, which is inflammation on the inner surface of the eye

 Keratoconus – cone-shaped bulge at the front of the eye prevents contacts from conforming to the shape of the eye

 Presbyopia – difficulty focusing on close-up objects, such as reading material

 Fortunately, our optometrist may be able to fit you with custom-fit lenses even if you suffer from a condition that prevented you from wearing contacts in the past.